House Democrats Find At Least 30 Migrant Children Are Still Separated From Parents

 Democrats accuse Trump of tolerating badly overcrowded and putrid holding facilities in a purposeful effort to discourage future immigrants.
 Trump has said many migrants who’ve fled Central American are “living far better” in detention centers than they were at home and has said the stations are “run beautifully,” though visiting lawmakers, attorneys, journalists and the government’s own inspectors have reported foul conditions.

-Ocasio-Cortez and Pressley are among four progressive freshmen who call themselves “the squad,” along with Reps.
-Rashida Tlaib of Michigan and Ilhan Omar of Minnesota.
-Tlaib was also testifying Friday along with Rep. Veronica Escobar, whose West Texas district includes El Paso and hugs the boundary with Mexico.

-Tlaib, Pressley and Ocasio-Cortez are members of the Oversight panel.
-Letting them testify, rather than simply ask questions of other witnesses, will give them far more time and attention.

-The four squad members, all women of color, have tried pressuring House Speaker Nancy Pelosi, D-Calif., to demand tighter restrictions on the Trump administration’s treatment of migrants.
-The dispute has spiraled into a fight with racial overtones, dismaying Democrats as the 2020 presidential and congressional elections approach.
+Ocasio-Cortez, Tlaib and Reps.
+Ayanna Pressley, D-Mass., and Ilhan Omar of Minnesota are among four progressive freshmen who call themselves “the squad.”
+The four, all women of color, have tried pressuring House Speaker Nancy Pelosi, D-Calif., to demand tighter restrictions on the Trump administration’s treatment of migrants.
+The dispute has spiraled into a fight with racial overtones .

+Pressley and Rep. Veronica Escobar, whose West Texas district includes El Paso and hugs the boundary with Mexico, also testified.

 Also raising political temperatures are Trump-ordered nationwide raids targeting people in the U.S. illegally expected to start this weekend, according to administration officials and immigrant activists.

-In June more than 104,000 people were apprehended or turned away at the border by Customs and Border Protection agents.
-Though that was down 40,000 from May, it was the fourth consecutive month those numbers exceeded 100,000, a level that hadn’t been reached in years.

-A report last week by the Department of Homeland Security’s inspector general found “serious overcrowding and prolonged detention” of children, families and single adults at border facilities in Texas’ Rio Grande Valley, the sector with the highest number of apprehended migrants in the country.
+Last week a report by the Department of Homeland Security’s inspector general found “serious overcrowding and prolonged detention” of children, families and single adults at border facilities in Texas’ Rio Grande Valley, the sector with the highest number of apprehended migrants in the country.

 The report found that hundreds of children were being held longer than the supposed 72-hour limit and faced clothing shortages and a lack of hot meals, while some adults were detained for a week in a cell so crowded they had to stand.